datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Here we use the same query, but adding DESC to the order by command, to specify results should by from highest to lowest This returns the 50 highest order value records from the order table.
+Here we use the same query, but adding DESC to the order by command, to specify results should by from highest to lowest This returns the 10 highest order value records from the order table.

 ---
-## ORDER BY - Multiple columns
+## ORDER BY - Multiple columns, different directions

 ```yaml
 type: "TwoColumns"